 First State National Historical Park

 Embracing a variety of historic locations in the northern and central regions of Delaware, the First State National Historical Park touches on tales that are central to America’s story – including the debates over Colonial allegiances and slavery, and the crucial role that this new land’s rivers and natural resources played in our economic growth.

-In Central Delaware, the National Monument focuses on The Green, a Colonial-era public square in the capital city of Dover, surrounded by old homes, museums and historic attractions.
+In Central Delaware, the National Historical Park focuses on The Green, a Colonial-era public square in the capital city of Dover, surrounded by old homes, museums and historic attractions.
 It was here that Delaware voted to ratify the U.S. Constitution and where special events are still held throughout the year, including Old Dover Days, Spring and Summer Performing Arts Series, 4th of July festivities, and Caroling on The Green.
 Benches and beautiful old trees shade this historic site, and it is within walking distance of stores, restaurants and other historic sites in the capital city.
-The park also includes the nearby John Dickinson Plantation National Historic Landmark, home to the "penman of the Revolution."
+The park also includes the nearby John Dickinson Plantation, home to the "penman of the Revolution."
 Dickinson's writings helped inspire colonial opposition to Great Britain.

 In Southern Delaware, the Historical Park includes the Ryves Holt House in Lewes, a 1665 home that is estimated to be the oldest house in Delaware and one of the 50 oldest structures in the country.